Flare Knockout (KO) Drums & Pots

-We internally protect Flare KO drums from corrosion and metal wastage on-site using IGS HVTS cladding solutions.
-The installation of IGS HVTS claddings as a corrosion mitigation strategy reduces the future maintenance costs, repair requirements, and downtime of low and high-pressure flare KO drums.
+We internally protect Flare knockout drums from corrosion and metal wastage on-site using IGS HVTS cladding solutions.
+The installation of IGS HVTS claddings as a corrosion mitigation strategy reduces the future maintenance costs, repair requirements, and downtime of low and high-pressure flare knock-out drums, also known as flash drums or vapor-liquid separators.
 Our proprietary coating technology is paired with the unmatched site experience of IGS in executing projects to strict quality standards in tight time schedules on shutdown / turnaround critical paths.
 We spray metal alloy coatings in North America, Europe, Middle East, Africa, Asia, and other parts of the world.

 Flare Knockout Drums in the Refinery and Petrochemical Processes